Relationships: God's Hammer and Chisel

 One difference between those in my family and those outside, is that, I am bonded to my family.
 I can’t simply walk away from my relationship with them.
 Despite their character flaws, I love them.
 I am willing to be wronged by them.
 I find it easy to say Good-bye and good riddance to those who mean nothing to me.

-As much as I enjoyed the joke above, it speaks to a very serious problem; a failure to bond.
+As much as I enjoyed the joke above, it speaks to a very serious problem; Our tendency to be easily offended.
+I would add, a lack of Commitment, and a failure to bond.
 It’s easy to leave a church when the folks in it mean nothing to you.

 I have come to see my church friends as a part of my extended family.
 In varying degrees, I have invested in them, just as they have invested in me.
 Originally, our faith brought us together, but grace and determination bind us together.

 In moments of offence, leaving a church makes me feel better for the moment.
 However, I found that same offense waiting for me in my next church.
 I can’t run from God’s Hammer and Chisel, He is going to use relationships, wherever I am, to conform me into the image of Christ.

 Dear friend, once you find a church you are happy with, dig in and form meaningful relationships.
 Bond with those around you.
 Be willing to be wronged by them, and purpose to love them when they offend you.
 You are not alone; God is asking them to do the very same things toward you.